 How does the third-party claims process work?
 The third-party individual who has suffered the loss or damage either submits a claim to the peacekeeping operation in the form of a letter, or visits the Mission about the claim.
 The claims unit reviews it, and will then inform the person concerned about what information is required for the Mission to consider the claim.
 The claims review board is usually composed of about three members, one of whom is a legal officer.
 If necessary, the circumstances of the incident leading to the claim are investigated.
 The claims review board considers the case, and recommends the amount of compensation payable up to certain financial thresholds.
-The amount of compensation that is offered will depend on the facts of the matter and take account of local conditions and local scales.
+The amount of conditions and local scales.
 The Mission might get these from the courts, or local insurance companies, or with the assistance of national legal officers.
 If the amount that is recommended by the claims review board exceeds a certain threshold, it must be referred to United Nations headquarters for approval by the Controller.
 The Controller will refer a matter to the Office of Legal Affairs when there are legal issues present that haven't been resolved.
 Almost always, such claims are settled by negotiation.
 Third-party claims that have not been settled amicably have been submitted to arbitration14.